Skip to Content

 Every local person we talked to told us to go to Ronny’s Place, and it was a good recommendation.
 It’s up on a cliff with an amazing sunset view.
 We shared fruity red sangria, a fish ceviche, black bean soup and rice with shrimp.
 Teen traveler was feeling less adventure and chose barbecue pork ribs and rice.

-an open air café sits next to the mañuel antonio beach in costa rica
+An open air café sits next to the mañuel antonio beach in costa rica

 On the day we visited Mañuel Antonio we just missed the hotel’s shuttle bus.
 While we waited for the next one we had a snack at Café de Mar, a laid-back place with a view of the public beach.
 The service was friendly and we enjoyed some very good tacos ticos (Costa Rican-style crispy rolled tacos) filled with beef and piled high with lettuce, tomato and shredded cheese.